 - d.
-Finalize the business needs and requirements for the SWI project: Once the business needs and requirements are gathered and categorized, determine which are achievable and how they can be implemented by:
+Finalize the business needs and requirement for the SWI project once gathered and categorised all the business needs and requirement, determine which requirements are achievable and how it can be implemented by:

-- o prioritizing the needs/requirements.
+- o prioritizing the needs/requirements

-- o analyzing the impact.
+- o analysing the impact

-- o resolving conflicting issues.
+- resolving conflicting issues

-- analyzing feasibility.
+- analysing feasibility

 e.
-Sign off: The stakeholders or their representatives must sign off on the Business Needs Analysis report/agreement to ensure that the SWI meets their business needs, and that they are therefore committed to support the implementation of the SWI project.
+Sign-off - the stakeholders or their representatives shall sign-off the business needs analysis report/agreement to ensure that the SWI meets their business needs and therefore committed to support the implementation of SWI project.